 Expressing feelings through words is a skill learned a lot later in life.
 For example, a toddler will choose another way to convey happiness, distress, fear, sadness, or disgust.

-As human beings, frustration, distress, or anger are very common emotions that we experience as early as infancy, and we all want a window to express these negative emotions.
+As human beings, frustration, distress, or anger are common emotions that we experience as early as infancy, and we all want a window to express these negative emotions.

 Your toddler will throw toys due to a lack of other methods to display anger or get their frustration out.
+Consider buying calming toys and running through some strategies for helping your toddler express their emotions better.

-Tying into the last reason, a child of the age 1 or 2 will want a lot of attention without knowing any methods of actually asking for it.
+Tying into the last reason, a child of the age 1 or 2 will want a lot of attention without knowing any methods of asking for it.

-We also learn pretty early on that throwing a tantrum gets attention (be it negative), unlike anything else.
+We also learn early on that throwing a tantrum gets attention (be it negative), unlike anything else.

 Things being thrown is one of the behaviors that will get your attention.
 If they see that it is working, they will repeat it.